 Hop in, buckle up and hold on for dear life in this raucous family road trip.
-When their 85-year-old father dies, two sparring siblings must face a question: How to break the bad news to their sister Amy, who has Down syndrome and has lived in a state home for years?
-An unexpected turn reveals the moment that changed their lives…and the fact that Amy may be the only one who knows her own mind.
+When their 85-year-old father dies, two sparring siblings must face a question: How to break the bad news to their brother Andy, who has Down syndrome and has lived in a state home for years?
+An unexpected turn reveals the moment that changed their lives…and the fact that Andy may be the only one who knows his own mind.

 WINNER- The Arc’s Catalyst Award for Entertainment Industry Excellence